DoctorBracewell/cambridge/Quotes.md

 > *- Marcelo Fiore, Discrete Mathematics, Computer Science Tripos Part IA*

 > We might want to require that every Person can dance.
 But the way a Lecturer dances is not likely to be the same as the way a Student dances...
+> *- Robert Harle, Object-Oriented Programming, Computer Science Tripos Part IA*

+> Hey, I'm not needed anymore, I can just kill myself.
-> *- Rob Harle, Object-Oriented Programming, Computer Science Tripos Part IA*
+> *- Robert Harle, Object-Oriented Programming, Computer Science Tripos Part IA*